Thousand Hills State Park: History

 By the late 1940s, the nearby city of Kirksville was in need of a larger and more reliable water supply than the Chariton River could provide.
 In October 1948, the family of local physician George Laughlin donated 1100 acre to the city.
 The city of Kirksville matched the donation by purchasing an additional 1150 acre.
 Following voter passage of a special bond issue, land was acquired to construct a dam across Big Creek, a tributary of the Chariton.
 Upon its completion in summer 1952, the new reservoir was known as "Lake Kirksville" but by September that year the Kirksville city council, through ordinance, officially designed the reservoir "Forest Lake" (with one "r") so named for the surrounding woodlands.
-The lands, but not the lake itself (owned by the city of Kirksville), were presented to the state of Missouri free of charge in return for the promise of establishing a state park.
-Upon its official dedication in July 1953, it was named Thousand Hills State Park, in honor of Doctor Laughlin's Thousand Hills Farm that had formerly occupied the land.
+The lands, but not the lake itself (owned by the city of Kirksville), were presented to the state of Missouri free of charge in return for the promise of establishing a state park and protecting the land around the water reservoir.
+It was named Thousand Hills State Park, in honor of Doctor Laughlin's Thousand Hills Farm that had formerly occupied part of the land.
 Missouri Governor Forrest Smith, who attended the 1953 ceremony, has been erroneously linked to several historical accounts that claim Forest Lake was named in his honor.